 About Todd Decker

-Prof. Decker has published three books on commercial popular music in the United States from the 1920s to the present (Broadway, Hollywood film and television, the recorded music industry, and jazz).
+Todd Decker has published three books on commercial popular music in the United States from the 1920s to the present (Broadway, Hollywood film and television, the recorded music industry, jazz before 1970).

 - Music Makes Me: Fred Astaire and Jazz (University of California Press, 2011) received the Best First Book Award from the Society for Cinema and Media Studies.
 Music Makes Me locates Fred Astaire’s film and television career in the histories of popular song and jazz and explores Astaire’s dances accompanied by African American musicians in the segregated world of the film musical.